Getting Healthcare insurance in Saudi Arabia

 Health insurance and the healthcare system in Saudi Arabia

-In the past, health insurance in Saudi Arabia was free for everyone, ex-pats, and locals.
-However, faced with the substantial growth in the population, the government has decided to reduce the cost burden as these healthcare costs have reached an unsustainable level and changed the rules.
-Healthcare now is free only for Saudi citizens.
-The public healthcare program no longer covers foreigners; ex-pats have to provide proof of insurance for their residence permit approval.
-Healthcare facilities are easily available throughout the Kingdom and include private, public, and military hospitals.
-Ex-pats will generally be limited to using healthcare facilities at private clinics and hospitals.
+In the past, health insurance in Saudi Arabia was free for everyone, ex-pats and locals.
+However, faced with the substantial growth in the population.
+The government has decided to reduce the cost burden as these healthcare costs have reached an unsustainable level and changed the rules.

 Private health insurance coverage advantages.

-An upside is that even if your company insurance is insufficient for your needs, you can always top it up with your own purchase; this means you can add private cover for chiropractic treatment or a contact lens purchase.
+An upside is that even if your company insurance is insufficient for your needs, you can always top it up with your purchase.
+You can add a private cover for chiropractic treatment or a contact lens purchase.Â

 Read: Healthcare for Women in Saudi Arabia

-You can negotiate additional benefits to your package.
-These add ons to your private insurance provide key benefits, like access to the best facilities in the Kingdom or higher quality dental care.
-There is insurance available that offers emergency evacuation should there be any sort of political unrest.
-So, do take some time in considering your family’s requirements and review these against your employer’s insurance policy.
-If you are not satisfied with the insurance cover provided by your employer, then you need to research and add further insurance cover.
+Insurance is available that offers emergency evacuation should there be any political unrest.
+So, do take some time to consider your family’s requirements and review these against your employer’s insurance policy.
+If you are not satisfied with the insurance coverage provided by your employer, then you need to research and add further insurance coverage.

-Private health insurance, how does it work?
+Private health insurance, how does it work

-Most commonly, employers provided health insurance to employees on a co-payment system; that is, even with the company insurance, you are likely to have to pay some portion of your bill for health treatments or care.
-Triple check and understand your insurance policy very clearly to see what portion of the cost you are responsible for and under what circumstances.
-Many of the employer-provided insurances provide only basic care.
-Hence your co-payments or the out-of-pocket payment for certain specialized treatments could be high.
-Insurance premiums in the Kingdom can be competitive in their prices, and there are plans available for under $2,000 a year.
+Most commonly, employers provide health insurance to employees on a co-payment system; that is, even with company insurance, you are likely to have to pay some portion of your bill for health treatments or care.
+Triple-check and understand your insurance policy very clearly to see what part of the cost you are responsible for and under what circumstances.

 Choosing a healthcare insurance provider

-As an ex-pat, your employer will provide you your basic insurance.
+As an ex-pat, your employer will provide you with your basic insurance.
 This, however, will mean you don’t get much of a choice in which insurance company you use for your basic cover.
 You may need to negotiate a different insurance package with your employer, one that is to your satisfaction and meets your requirements.

 Insurance cost and reimbursements

 As anywhere else in the world, the premium costs of healthcare insurance depend on the individual.
-Insurance companies factor in data like your current health, how often do you seek medical care, and the coverage you seek in your insurance policy; all of these factors put together will reflect in the cost of your insurance.
+Insurance companies factor in data like your current health, how often you seek medical care, and the coverage you seek in your insurance policy; all of these factors will reflect in the cost of your insurance.
 Even if ex-pats use co-payment, medicines are heavily subsidized, resulting in a lesser expense than anticipated.

 Healthcare insurance for the low-income earners and the unemployed

-Saudi nationals have free access to public healthcare facilities regardless of their employment status.
-It is a little different for ex-pats, as everything in the healthcare system is tied to the employed person in the family.
-Your employer has to provide proof of your employment and the health insurance package in order to get a residence permit for the employee, the spouse, and children are included in the insurance package.
-In the event your employment is terminated, you lose your health insurance automatically and your right to stay in the country.
-You, and the dependents, will be required to leave the Kingdom.
+Your employer must provide proof of your employment and the health insurance package to get a residence permit for the employee, the spouse, and the children included in the insurance package.
+If your job is terminated, you lose your health insurance automatically and your right to stay in the country.
+You and your dependents will be required to leave the Kingdom.